 Bundled with HP laptops

 ExpressVPN offers a fully featured and highly polished service that oozes professionalism.
-Its superb customer service, easy-to-use software, and generous 30-day money-back guarantee have always been big pulls.
+Its superb customer service, easy-to-use software, and generous 30-day money-back guarantee are all reasons to give this service a try.

-I am glad to say that ExpressVPN’s technical security now matches the professionalism it shows in making the service as user-friendly as possible.
-Encryption is truly excellent, which makes ExpressVPN’s great speed performance all the more remarkable.
+ExpressVPN's technical security easily matches the professionalism it shows in making the service as user-friendly as possible.
+Encryption is extremely robust, which makes ExpressVPN's impressive connection speeds all the more remarkable.

-Throw in an excellent, Smart DNS service, anti-censorship stealth servers, and a very generous referral program, and I think it fair to say that ExpressVPN is a market-leading VPN service that is at the very top of its game.
+Throw in its excellent, free Smart DNS service, anti-censorship stealth servers, and a very generous referral program, and it seems fair to say that ExpressVPN is a market-leading VPN service that is at the very top of its game.

-So, a premium product worthy of a premium price?
-We think so - yes!
-If you take your privacy seriously, and you want free access to the world wide web (as it was intended!), we believe that for less than $7 a month Express VPN is worth its money.
+So, is this service worth the slightly higher cost?
+We think so – yes!
+If you take your privacy seriously, and you want free access to the world wide web (as it was intended!), we believe that $7 a month is a fair price to pay!